psygo/dotfiles_artix/README.md

 # My Dotfiles

-These are my configuration files for Linux; I focus a lot on minimalism.
+These are my configuration files for Linux &mdash; I'm currently using the Artix distro &mdash;; I focus a lot on minimalism.
 Anyway, I currently use:

 - Kitty as my terminal, very fast and supports font ligatures
 - Neovim as my in-terminal editor